ugosan/ugosan.github.io/_posts/2022-07-01-using-ca-trusted-fingerprint.md

   sed 's/://g'
 ```

+## Getting the fingerprint from a file

-Or, ff you have an actual certificate file for the CA you can just load it:
+if you have an actual certificate file for the CA you can just load it:

 ```
  openssl x509 -in ca_file.pem -sha256 -fingerprint | grep SHA256 | sed 's/://g'